composer/composer/doc/articles/troubleshooting.md

 Increase limit with `php.ini` for a `CLI SAPI` (ex. `/etc/php5/cli/php.ini` for Debian-like systems):

-    ; Use -1 for unlimited or define expicit value like 512M memory_limit = -1
+    ; Use -1 for unlimited or define explicit value like 512M memory_limit = -1

-Or with comand line arguments:
+Or with command line arguments:

     php -d memory_limit=-1 composer.phar <...>